thomaswp/SourceCheck/R/ITAP/data/DataChallenge/README.md

 > **Note**: If you plan to use the MainEvents table to calculate other attriutes, you can use the `StartOrder` column in the Predict table, which indicates the `Order` value in the MainEvents table when the prediciton should occur.
 Any prediction should be based only on events that occur stricly before this in the MainEvents table (`Order < StartOrder`).

-Once the `addAttributes` function calculates the cumulative statistics for each student's attempt at each problem, the second piece of logic, found in the `buildModel` function, builds a simple linear model to predict whether the student will get that attempt correct on their first try (`FirstCorrect`), using these attributes (this is an intentionally simple model, meant only for demmonstration).
+Once the `addAttributes` function calculates the cumulative statistics for each student's attempt at each problem, the second piece of logic, found in the `buildModel` function, builds a simple logistic regression model to predict whether the student will get that attempt correct on their first try (`FirstCorrect`), using these attributes (this is an intentionally simple model, meant only for demmonstration).
 The `makePredictions` function builds a model for a given training dataset and then makes predictions for the given test dataset.
 Note that this funciton calculates the same cumulative attributes for the test dataset, so the model can use them in prediction.

 > **Note**: We could also predict other attributes of the student's attempt, such as whether they used a hint `UsedHint`, how many attempts they made `Attempts` or whether they ever got it right `EverCorrect`, but the Data Challenge centers on the `FirstCorrect` variable.